CealusVox/ritoskin/README.md

 > [!WARNING]
 > Always ensure you're using the latest hash lists to avoid compatibility issues with recent game updates.

+People who are interested in contributing to the project can find more information in the `CONTRIBUTING.md` file.

 ## Resources

 For those interested in diving deeper into League of Legends modding, we recommend exploring these related projects: